-The Amsterdam Brewery’s waterfront outpost combines its signature local brews with a beer-infused menu and serves it up on three big, breezy patios – one of which looks right onto the lake.
+The Amsterdam Brewhouse’s waterfront outpost combines its signature local brews with a beer-infused menu and serves it up on three big, breezy patios – one of which looks right onto the lake.
 Craft beer fans can choose from a wide selection of draft, cask or seasonal brews and curl up on one of the Muskoka chairs for a truly Canadian experience.

 This patio atop the Rock'n' Horse Saloon in the heart of the Entertainment District has a spectacular view of the city and a party vibe.
 Here, enormous margaritas come garnished with overturned Coronas, the dance floor hosts line dancing, and the bar resembles a wood horse stable.
 When you’ve had enough with the porch, check out the country-themed nightclub inside – and take the mechanical bull for a spin.

-Despite the punk rock/goth-inspired interior, the Bovine’s recently-installed rooftop patio is modelled after a tropical oasis.
+Despite the punk rock/goth-inspired interior, the Bovine Sex Club’s recently-installed rooftop patio is modelled after a tropical oasis.
 Grab a cocktail from the tiki-hut-style bar and relax amongst the tropical plants, tiki masks and graffiti-covered exposed brick.

 Located in the Distillery Historic District, the Mill Street Brewery’s coveted cobblestone patio makes you feel like you’ve stepped back in time (after a couple of pints).
 The building is a well-preserved example of the 19th century industrial complex – spiritmakers Gooderham & Worts – that occupied this site.
 Choose between 14 brews on draft and drink in the sights of the neighbourhood known for its beer.

-Set in First Canadian Place, this classic pub is spread across two levels, and serves tall pints and cool cocktails.
+Set in First Canadian Place, Duke of Westminster is a classic pub spread across two levels, and serves tall pints and cool cocktails.
 An after work crowd flocks to the 70-seat patio, nestled in among the soaring towers of the financial district.